List of Yu-Gi-Oh! Zexal characters: Number Holders

 A "Numbers" Hunter who wished to be Kite's servant by worshiping him by bowing down to Kite's own statue in a similar way to what a religious person would do, he uses traps and illusions to outwit his opponents.
 He had "Number 11: Big Eye", "Number 16: Shock Master" and another unspecified "Number" in his possession.
 The former two were taken by Yuma, while the latter was taken by Kite, along with Fortuno's soul.
-He slightly resembles the Joker from the DC Comic series Batman.
+He slightly resembles the Joker from the DC Comics series Batman.